-It’s been great to have Ellie Harrison’s sign outside the gallery, it’s served as the catalyst for many interesting conversations between us and the public about art’s role in raising awareness of environmental issues.
-Being situated in a busy city with the UK’s only Green MP, Brighton has positioned itself as a unique urban setting to explore sustainable alternatives to capitalism.
-So having what looked like, at first glance, a sign for a business with the words CLIMATE CHANGE spinning round in the sea breeze felt very timely and important.
-Particular as there has been such a sharp increase in storms and high winds this year.
-The location of our gallery was the perfect setting for such a visual pun, nestled in between business with a plethora of signs vying for people’s attention and money, it acted as a disruption to the ‘business as usual’ mode of the high street.
+It’s been great to have Ellie Harrison’s sign outside the gallery: it’s served as the catalyst for many interesting conversations about art’s role in raising awareness of environmental issues.
+Being situated in a busy city with the UK’s only Green MP, ONCA is well positioned to explore sustainable alternatives to capitalism.
+So having what looked like – at first glance – a sign for a business with the words CLIMATE CHANGE spinning round in the sea breeze felt very timely and important – particularly as there was such a sharp increase in storms and high winds last year.
+The location of our gallery was the perfect setting for such a visual pun: nestled in between business with a plethora of signs vying for people’s attention and money, it acted as a disruption to the ‘business as usual’ mode of the high street.

-In its early years ONCA focused very heavily on direct action and fundraising for conservation projects and most of the work it exhibited had very clear links to that.
+In its early years ONCA focused very heavily on fundraising for conservation projects and most of the work it exhibited had very clear links to frontline conservation partners.
 As time has gone on our programming has diversified, reflecting what we’ve learnt about how environmental issues are often interlinked with issues of social justice and political structures.
-Exhibiting Ellie Harrison’s sign which has clear political motivations, but packaged in a way that is not at first obvious to the viewer felt therefore entirely appropriate for this curatorial shift.
-We feel it is important to hold a space for multiple perspectives and viewpoints where the clumsiness and uncertainty of working towards a better future can exist without the pressure of providing all the answers.
-Ellie’s sign has appealed to a wide range of people and allowed us to engage with those that wouldn’t normally visit a gallery or consider themselves to be interested in contemporary art.
-Being outside of the white cube exhibition space and amongst the masses on the street has helped to break down social barriers with our audiences and strengthen existing relationships.
+Exhibiting Ellie Harrison’s sign – which has clear political motivations, but is packaged in a way that is not at first obvious to the viewer – felt therefore entirely appropriate for this curatorial shift.
+We feel it is important to hold a space for multiple perspectives and viewpoints, where the clumsiness and uncertainty of working towards a better future can exist without the pressure of providing all the answers.
+Ellie’s sign has appealed to a wide range of people and allowed us to engage with those who wouldn’t normally visit a gallery or consider themselves to be interested in contemporary art.
+Being outside of the white cube exhibition space and amongst the passers-by on the street has helped to break down social barriers with our audiences and strengthen existing relationships.

-Being an Early Warning Signs host venue has been a very positive experience and we are extremely grateful for the opportunity, we look forward to seeing how the project develops and hope to work with Ellie again in the not too distant future.
+Being an Early Warning Signs host venue was a very positive experience.
+We are grateful for the opportunity, look forward to seeing how the project develops, and hope to work with Ellie again in the not too distant future.